Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

 Here, the coupling-protocol- and engine-state-dependent amplitudes are given by

 and generalize the expressions presented in the main paper.
-The function $h(N,x)$, similar to the function $f(N,x)$ defined in \eqnref{eq:f}, is also given by a moment of the partition function as
+Similar to the function $f(N,x)$ defined in \eqnref{eq:f}, we now define $h(N,\beta_{t_0}E_{t_0}) \equiv \avg{m}_{t_0}$ to account for the parameter dependence of the average $\avg{m}$.
+This gives

 In Eqs.~\eqref{eq:probgen_indist} and \eqref{eq:probgen_dist}, the common protocol-dependent, and $N$-, $\beta_{t_0}$-independent parts of the first three terms given by $\vert d_i(t_0) \vert^2$ and $\vert \tilde{c}^{\pm}_i(t_0) \vert^2$ are positive but the third term (on the second line of the equations) proportional to $\Re [d_i(0)d_i^*(T/2)]$ is not necessarily positive.
 As discussed in the main paper, for $\Delta = 0$, $\cos{\theta_t} = 0$ at all $t$ and the non-positive term vanishes.
 In this case, one can directly compare the probabilities for the indistinguishable and distinguishable cases in Eqs.~\eqref{eq:probgen_indist} and \eqref{eq:probgen_dist}, by examining the relative size of the $N$- and $\beta_{t_0}$-dependent factors.
 To this end, we use the following relation that holds for any $N>1$ and $x>0$: